sonibla/MicroW/README.md

 ![overview boat](images/boat.png "MicroW overview: boat scale")

 Coxswain's voice is processed by analog and numerical circuits and encrypted with 128-bit AES before radio transmission.
-Receiver modules shouldn't be more than 30 meters away from the emitter, which is enough compared to the lengh of a rowing boat (about 20 meters).
+Receiver modules shouldn't be more than 30 meters away from the emitter, which is enough compared to the length of a rowing boat (about 20 meters).

 Here is an overview of the inside of each module :